-Request Status
+2 Request Status

 This is the current status of the request.
-You can manage the options that are displayed in this dropdown under Admin Tools > Defined Types > Benevolence Request Status.
+You can manage the options that are displayed in this dropdown under Admin Tools > Defined Types >

+Benevolence Request Status.

-Person
+B Person

 The person record to tie the request to.
 Selecting a person here will automatically enter the contact information below and set the campus for the request if one is not already present.
+Note that campus fields are disabled if you have only one campus.